kishan04rajput/weather-viewer/README.md

    - Click the "Get Weather Data" button
    - Wait for the loading animation to complete
    - View the results in chart and table format
+   - In development mode using mockResponse
+   - In production it will make api call

 ### Example Coordinates